The Postcard Killings

 The Postcard Killings is a 2020 American crime film directed by Danis Tanović, starring Jeffrey Dean Morgan, Famke Janssen and Cush Jumbo, and based on the 2010 novel The Postcard Killers by James Patterson and Liza Marklund.
 The film was released on March 13, 2020, receiving negative reviews from critics.

-Plot
+Premise

 Jacob Kanon, a New York detective, investigates the death of his daughter who was murdered while on her honeymoon; he recruits the help of an American journalist working in Sweden, Dessie Lombard, when other couples throughout Europe suffer a similar fate.

 The movie opens with someone killing a young couple.
 It turns out to be Jacob Kanon's daughter and her husband who are in London on their honeymoon.
 He goes to London to identify the bodies of his daughter and her new husband at the morgue.

-After that Kanon starts investigating on who's the killer and moves to other European cities as the killer doesn't stop.
+After that Kanon begins an investigation into the identity of the killer.
+The investigation expands to other European cities as the killer doesn't stop.
 With the help of Lombard and a German policeman he exposes the truth and understands what's going on.